mnwhite/HiddenHealth-public/Code/README.txt

 sometimes.
 Package files from https://github.com/Samsung/opencl4py can be copied right into your Python package library directory and will work correctly.

+NOTE: The project was conducted entirely in Python 2.7, for which official support ended about six weeks ago (Jan 1, 2020).
+The code should work in Python 3.6 and higher, but I will test this to verify soon.

 Below is a list of file descriptions in this directory.

 MAIN CODE FILES